lsst-dm/dmtn-021/index.rst

 *As in Figure 6 from* `Slater, et al.
 (2016) <http://dmtn-006.lsst.io/en/latest/#forcephot-sci-template-v197367>`__\ *:
-PSF photometry in the template and science exposures, forced on the positions of diaSource detections in the image difference following image difference decorrelation.
+PSF photometry in the template and science exposures, forced on the positions of DIA source detections in the image difference following image difference decorrelation.
 The parallel diagonal lines denote science−template* :math:`>5\sqrt{2}\sigma` *and science−template* :math:`< 5\sqrt{2}\sigma`, *which are the intended criteria for